khussain98/s34synk/README.md

 # s34synk
-Got bored, wanted to add Sunsynk integration to my HA with no real options out there, so just working on this on my spare time as I go along.
-This uses the Official Sunsynk API
+Got bored, wanted to add Sunsynk integration to my HA with no real options useful options out there without doing modbus crap, so I decided to use the Official Sunsynk API.
+No Extra Peripherals, No Wiring, No faffing around, just str8 api yo

 V1 Release:
 - Current Read Only API